davenportLThomas/cpts415/README.md

 <<<<<<<<<<<<<<<PARALLEL ALGORITHM>>>>>>>>>>>>>>>>>>>>>>

 The parallel algorithm needs the PySpark framework which runs with Jupyter Notebooks.
-After the Jupyter Notebook is running add in the ParallelPageRank.pynb notebook.
+After the Jupyter Notebook is running add in the cpts415ParallelAlgorithms.ipynb notebook.